GameTimeline

 Story order tips

 When events happen in each adaptation's fiction—Anderson's Alice timeline, Welcome to Raccoon City's 1998 reboot, Netflix's 2022 and 2036 split, and CGI side stories that loosely track game-era Leon and Claire.
-None of these rows merge into Capcom game Story order on /resident-evil.
+None of these entries merge into Capcom game Story order on Resident Evil games timeline.

 • Anderson films → Alice-focused sci-fi arc—not game canon